 The muscular system :

-Including quizzes on the locations, actions, origins and insertions of the muscles of the head and neck, the torso, the upper limb and the lower limb
+52 quizzes on the locations, actions, origins and insertions of the muscles of the body, including the head and neck, the torso, and the upper and lower limbs.

 The anatomy of the internal organs :

-Quizzes on the locations of the internal organs, and the anatomy of the circulatory, digestive, respiratory, nervous, urinary, endocrine, integumentary (skin) and reproductive systems.
-Plus the anatomy of the heart.
+The internal organs and the anatomy of the circulatory, digestive, respiratory, nervous, urinary, endocrine, integumentary (skin) and reproductive systems.

 Surface anatomy :

-Quizzes on the external areas and markings of the abdominal area, the torso, the back, the head and neck, the arm, and the leg.
+18 quizzes on the external areas and surface markings of the abdominal area, the torso, the back, the head and neck, the arm, and the leg.

 The special senses :

-The special senses are those that involve specialized organs, so this section includes quizzes on the anatomy of the ear, and the eye.
+The special senses are those that involve specialized organs, so this section includes quizzes on the anatomy of the ear, and of the eye.